cis198-2016s/slides/01/content.md

 ---
 ## Borrowing

-- Instead of constantly transferring ownership, we can _borrow_ data.
+- Instead of transferring ownership, we can _borrow_ data.
-- A variable's data can be borrowed by taking references to the variable;
+- A variable's data can be borrowed by taking a reference to the variable;
   ownership doesn't change.
 - Ownership cannot be transferred from a variable while references to the data exist.